Context-Specific Causal Discovery for Categorical Data Using Staged Trees: STAGED TREES

 \end{definition}

-In particular under the empty intervention we recover the observational distribution $P_{\bm{\theta}}$.
+In particular, under the empty intervention, we recover the observational distribution $P_{\bm{\theta}}$.

 We say that two staged trees $T$ and $S$ are causally equivalent if they induce the same class of interventional distributions as in Definition~\ref{def:causalstagedtree}.
-Obviously two causally equivalent staged trees are also statistically equivalent but not viceversa.
+Obviously, two causally equivalent staged trees are also statistically equivalent but not vice versa.